vinodnimbalkar/deno-dinvishesh/README.md

 # DinVishesh

-#### A simple NPM Package which returns dinvishesh (On This Day in History).
+#### A simple deno module which returns dinvishesh (On This Day in History).
 Get your daily dinvishesh and increase knowledge!

 ## Installation